-An occasional licence can only last up to a maximum of 14 days per "occasion".
+An Occasional Licence can only last up to a maximum of 14 days per "occasion".

-The holders of a premises licence or a personal licence may make unlimited applications.
+The holders of a Premises Licence or a Personal Licence may make unlimited applications.

-The legislation places restrictions on the number of applications a voluntary organisation/registered club can make.
+The legislation places restrictions on the number of applications a voluntary organisation/Members Club can make.
 In any period of 12 months -